-How much do you remember about your first day on set?
+How much do you remember from your first day on set of the show?

-Had you worked alongside any of the cast or crew in previous roles?
+Had you worked with any of the cast or crew in previous roles?

 How was it seeing and acting alongside Neil Patrick Harris when he was in different disguises?